lilyhg/openlab_teams/README.md

   * prompt to set up a GitHub repository with manubot already pre-loaded and a solid directory template
   * prompt to set up a Slack/Discord with Github and Coordinpape integration
   * tool to "publish" github repository by minting an NFT
-    * export GitHub repository snapshot to IPFS with intact directory structure
+    * export GitHub repository snapshot to IPFS with intact directory structure.
+Cover image of the NFT can be a visual abstract of the work.
-    * enable threshold encryption of GitHub export using LitProtocol and mint access-controlling NFT
+    * enable threshold encryption of GitHub export using LitProtocol and mint access-controlling NFT (if desired)
+    * perform fractionalization of the NFT
+    * distribute the fractionalized NFT according to the balance of $GIVE tokens on coordinape

 ## Problem
 The web has enabled the rapid development of open source software.
 By bringing together contributors from around the globe with intrinsic motivation and the right talent to contribute to a project, open source communities are able to produce work that is on par with comparable closed source projects developed within for-profit entities.